Rambo (franchise): First Blood (1982)

 Upon returning to the United States, Vietnam veteran John Rambo has difficulty adjusting to civilian life and wanders the country as a drifter for almost a decade.
-In December 1981, Rambo travels to a small town in rural Washington (filmed in Hope, British Columbia, Canada), in search of a fellow U.S. Army Green Beret buddy.
+In December 1981, Rambo travels to a small town in rural Washington in search of a fellow U.S. Army Green Beret buddy.
 He learns that his friend died from cancer the previous summer due to exposure to Agent Orange.

 He attempts to find a diner in town, and maybe a temporary job.
-The overconfident town sheriff Will Teasle (Brian Dennehy) does not welcome Rambo, judging the military hero negatively because of his long hair and scruffy look.
-Rambo disobeys the sheriff's order to stay away from town, as he has done nothing wrong and believes such banishment to be a violation of his freedom of movement, and most of all he is hungry.
-Rambo returns to town soon afterwards and is promptly charged with vagrancy and subject to harassment from the deputies.
+The town sheriff Will Teasle (Brian Dennehy) presumes him to be a drifter.
+Rambo disobeys the sheriff's order to stay away from town, and is promptly charged with vagrancy and subject to harassment and brutality from the deputies.

-The harassment triggers flashbacks of Rambo's memories of his torture at the hands of the North Vietnamese when he was a prisoner of war.
-Rambo fights his way out of the sheriff's department with his bare hands and makes his way into the wilderness.
+The police brutality triggers flashbacks of Rambo's memories of his torture at the hands of the North Vietnamese when he was a prisoner of war.
+Rambo fights his way out of the sheriff's department with his field knife and makes his way into the wilderness.
 A manhunt ensues, with the sheriff and his deputies all badly wounded.
-Rambo chooses not to kill any of them, but unintentionally kills a police officer in self-defense by throwing a rock at a helicopter, causing the pilot to lose control and an officer to fall out.
+Rambo throws a rock at a helicopter in self-defense, causing the pilot to lose control and an officer to fall out.
 The State Police and National Guard are called in.

 Colonel Samuel Trautman (Richard Crenna), Rambo's former commanding officer, arrives.
 He suggests giving Rambo a chance to escape; if Rambo is allowed to slip away, he'll be given time to calm down and he can be arrested without incident.
-Teasle allows Trautman to contact Rambo through a stolen police radio, but Rambo refuses to surrender, stating that "They (the deputies) drew first blood not me" and then hangs up.
+Teasle allows Trautman to contact Rambo through a stolen police radio, but Rambo refuses to surrender.

 The authorities reject Trautman's recommendation for a wait-and-see attitude and continue the manhunt, and Rambo's subsequent rampage culminates in him returning to town with guns and bombs from a commandeered Army truck.
 This results in the destruction of the sheriff's office and more of the town's main street.
-Rambo stands poised to eliminate the sheriff, but Trautman finally confronts Rambo face-to-face, and ultimately convinces his former soldier to surrender to the authorities.
+Rambo stands poised to eliminate the sheriff, but Trautman confronts Rambo face to face, and convinces his former soldier to surrender to the authorities.

 Between the first and second films, Rambo is convicted and remanded to a civilian maximum-security prison where hard labor is the norm.
 Despite being a convict, the rigid routine and discipline of prison life provides Rambo with some measure of much-needed stability, as it reminds him of his past in the military and its own rigid hierarchy.